 What modulation can be used to operate the Powerharvester receivers?

-The Powerharvester receivers and reference design work independent of the type of modulation used (FHSS, DSSS, etc) by a transmitter, and can receive power from one or more transmitters using any type of modulation.
+The Powerharvester recievers work independent of the type of modulation use (FHSS, DSSS, etc) by a transmitter, and can receive power from one or more transmitters using any type of modulations.
+The power of the signal is the primary metric for operation.

 How does your transmitter send data?